Cook County Farm Bureau and Partners Raise Cash and Food Donations for Local Food Pantries

 Donations matched by the Farm Bureau to local food pantries that were not partner pantries:

-Mike Rauch, St. Cletus Food Pantry
+Mike Rauch, donation to Hattie B. Williams Food Pantry

 Jim Andresen, COUNTRY Financial Orland Park Agency